 Minghella died suddenly on 18 March 2008, aged 54, leaving behind his wife, Carolyn Choa, a son, Max, and a daughter, Hannah.
 The Anthony Minghella Theatre at the Quay Arts Centre on the Isle of Wight is named in his honour.

 What can the collection be used for?

 The collection can be used to study Minghella's work for stage and radio.
-His adaption of Madame Butterfly is especially well represented allowing the researcher to follow the creative process includng the set design quite closely.
+His adaption of Madama Butterfly is especially well represented, allowing the researcher to follow the creative process, including the set design, quite closely.

 What records will I find in the collection?

 The collection (ref U DTM) contains material relating to Anthony Minghella’s works for stage and radio, including workbooks, scripts, correspondence, articles, reviews and press cuttings, as well as advertising and programmes.
 A significant proportion relates to Minghella's production of Madama Butterfly.

 U DTM/3 Cigarettes and Chocolate